fallen-icarus/cardano-loans/README.md

 `BurnNegotiationBeacons` redeemer.
 It is significantly cheaper to use the `BurnNegotiationBeacons` redeemer.
 If `BurnNegotiationBeacons` is used, then the Ask UTxOs must be spent with the `AcceptOffer` spending redeemer.
-- No finished loans (ie, those with an Active beacon but no Borrower ID beacon) are allowed among the inputs.
+- No invalid loans (ie, those with an `ActiveDatum` but no beacons) are allowed among the inputs.
 - The number of valid Offer UTxO inputs must equal the number of valid Ask UTxO inputs.
 - All valid offers among the inputs must not be expired.
 - Every valid offer must have a corresponding collateral output:
     - It must be locked at the loan address where the offer originates
-    - The datum must be an `ActiveDatum` with:
+    - The datum must be an inline `ActiveDatum` with:
         - `activeBeaconId` == active smart contract policy id
         - `paymentObserverHash` == hard-coded hash of the payment observer smart contract
         - `interestObserverHash` == hard-coded hash of the interest observer smart contract